 TSB customers face major issues after an IT crisis even 5 weeks after the initial break-down.
 The setback occurred as the bank was migrating from its legacy systems and the process demanded to transfer a data of over 5 million users to new technology.
 Although the bank pre-informed the users that online banking will be closed over the weekend, the customers got frustrated when the glitches continue to show up long after the mentioned time period.

 The bank is now facing huge customer loss and fines from financial authorities.
-The higher authorities say they are fixing the system but the reputation losses are irreversible.
+The higher authorities say they are fixing the system but the reputation losses due to major TSB online banking failures are irreversible.

 IT failures are likely to happen when dealing with such huge data bases, however, these unfortunate situations can be avoided through proper project planning and test-runs.
 Here are some lessons we can learn from the incident:

 Most of the financial institutions are still running on legacy software while the technology used to build them has long been dead.
 Regular migrations and updates should be a vital part of the IT strategy of enterprises to avoid major failures.
 Not shifting systems timely can lead to shortage of skills which consequently leads to major failures like these.

 When it comes to migrating legacy systems to newer technologies, its always a risky job.
 Looking into the costs and risks of replacing the core makes many organisations back-off and delay until change is inevitable.
 If systems are timely migrated many such failures can be avoided.
 Furthermore, if the shifts have to take place, there is a need of proper strategy planning and a detailed risk assessment procedure.

 As much as choosing a suitable migration method is important, it is very vital to calculate the down time and a steady plan to roll back if things start leading to a break-down.